benbria/coffee-coverage/README.md

 * [Codeship and Coveralls](./docs/HOWTO-codeship-and-coveralls.md)
 * [Ignoring code with Pragmas](./docs/pragmas.md)

+Have coffee-coverage working in a setup not described above?
+[Raise an issue](https://github.com/benbria/coffee-coverage/issues/new) and let us know how you're using coffee-coverage, so we can document it here.

 What it Does
 ------------

 Benbria CoffeeCoverage is a tool for determining the coverage of your unit tests.
-It does this by instrumentating .coffee files to see how often each line, branch, or function is executed.
+It does this by instrumenting .coffee files to see how often each line, branch, or function is executed.
 CoffeeCoverage is capable of producing both [Istanbul](./docs/HOWTO-istanbul.md) and [JSCoverage](./docs/HOWTO-jscoverage.md) style instrumentation.